-After the scan completes, the Inverters discovered are displayed and the Re-scan button is displayed.
-Carefully inspect the information and if there are fewer microinverters than designed into your project, perform a Re-scan to direct the SparqLinq gateway to start another scanning activity for micro-inverters.
+After the scan is complete, all the microinverters discovered are listed and the Re-scan button is displayed.
+Carefully inspect the information and ensure that all the installed microinverters are in the list, perform a Re-scan to direct the SparqLinq gateway to start another scanning activity if some microinverters are not in the list.

 If, after successive scans, the number of microinverters still does not equal the expected total, relocate the SparqLinq.
-Try moving the SparqLinq to a different position by first pointing the SparqLinq lid at that inverter it is not finding.
-If this is not successful, the next step is to move the SparqLinq closer to the inverter it does not see.
-Once an Inverter has been found, it will stay discovered by the network.
+Try moving the SparqLinq to a different position by first pointing the SparqLinq antenna in the direction of the installed microinverters.
+If this is not successful, the next step is to move the SparqLinq closer to the microinverters.
+Once an Inverter has been found, it will stay connected to the SparqLinq even after the SparqLinq is moved back to the starting position.